A decade-long plan for inclusion and opportunity

 The role of the SENCo

-To support the SENCo in becoming the strategic role should be, the reforms outlined in the White Paper aim make this vital role less administrative.
-This will be done by providing clearer expectations, improved access to specialist support and developing digital processes.
+To support the role of the SENCo becoming a more strategic one, the White Paper outlines a move towards clearer expectations, improved access to specialist support and developing digital processes.

 Inclusion bases